-A lot of our regular groups love the comfort of travelling to Champoluc in a luxury coach.
-We can’t arrange this for individuals but we can if you’re a large group.
+Occasionally clients prefer the comfort of travelling to Champoluc in a luxury coach.
+Unfortunately we can’t arrange this for individuals, but we can if you’re a large group.
 Please call Roger on 01962 713330 for a quotation.

-Most coaches have 49 seats, however we can arrange for up to 74 seaters.
+Most coaches have 51 seats, however we can arrange for larger vehicles if required.
 The journey from Calais to the resort takes under 13 hours.
 Leaving the UK on a Saturday mid-evening ferry means you arrive in Champoluc by Sunday lunchtime – leaving you plenty of time to enjoy the fantastic skiing as you get a full six days.

 Coaches usually leave on a Saturday night after dinner to get you back to the UK by the Sunday morning.

 All the coaches are comfortable with seat belts throughout, reclining seats, a drinks machine and a toilet/washroom.